briankoser/offline-demo/README.md

 - Can define multiple, but only one will run per page: the one with the longest path (service worker in a folder will override root for web pages in that folder) - or can explicitly scope to folder
 - Life cycle is: Download, Install, Wait (for browser restart if other service worker already running), Activate
 - Hard refresh bypasses the service worker
+- Browser will cache service worker js file max of one day; if you have access to server, can tell it to never cache
 - Chrome Dev Tools
     - Offline - turn off network connection
     - Update on reload - instead of restart